If you think of something else you would like to know, please email your question to our Admissions team, take part in the next chat or call us!

 Q. How many students get financial aid?

-A. Approximately 85% of our students receive financial aid.
-More than half receive a scholarship or grant, ranging from hundreds of dollars to full tuition.
+A. Approximately 85% of our students receive financial aid, including loans.
+More than 50% receive a scholarship or grant, ranging from thousands of dollars to full tuition.

 Q. Do UMMS grads have a lot of debt?

 A. Our graduates’ average medical school debt load is well below the mean when compared with debt load for all medical school graduates (Source: AAMC FASR).
-For more details, see Before You Go Blue.
+For more details, see our financial aid fact sheet.

 More Questions about Michigan Med?